Sponsored messages are powerful tools for retargeting.

 They allow you to re-engage bot subscribers that fall outside of the 24-hour standard messaging window.

-We spent $9.19 to send 1,136 messages, which is less than once cent per message—on par with what the average SMS-marketing provider charges per text recipient.
-Of those, we were able to restart 282 conversations, which comes out to a cool $.03 each. 😎
+We spent $9.19 to send 1,136 messages, which is less than one cent per message—on par with what the average SMS-marketing provider charges per text recipient.
+Of those, we were able to restart 282 conversations, which comes out to a cool $0.03 each. 😎

 How to send sponsored messages

 Keep in mind that sponsored messages can only be sent to users that have messaged your chatbot in the past.
 They appear with push notifications and are delivered right on your user’s Facebook inbox.

 Sponsored messages must be created and managed from Facebook Ads Manager.
 If you want to target specific users based on their actions in the bot, you can sync your segments to Ads Manager with our new feature.

 Follow these steps to create a sponsored message: